openstack/ironic/doc/source/admin/cleaning.rst

 Automated cleaning
 ==================

-When hardware is recycled from one workload to another, ironic performs automated cleaning on the node to ensure it's ready for another workload.
+When hardware is recycled from one workload to another, Ironic performs automated cleaning on the node to ensure it's ready for another workload.
 This ensures the tenant will get a consistent bare metal node deployed every time.